mariadb-corporation/MaxScale/maxgui/README.md

 By default, when compiles and hot-reloads for development, maxgui is configured to be hosted without using https.

+To use https in development for testing purpose, create `dev-certs` directory with local ssl certificates.
+The certificates can be created using [mkcert](https://github.com/FiloSottile/mkcert).
-To use https for development or testing purpose, add these properties to `devServer` in `vue.config.js`:
+Then add the following properties to `devServer` in `vue.config.js`:

 ```
 https: {